Smooth and creamy, this gorgeous banana ice-cream is enlivened with a swirl of blueberry puree. Easy to make and utterly delicious! Treat yourself!

 I think it was because of the banana, but this was one of the creamiest and smoothest of any ice-cream we’ve made.
 The texture was fantastic.
 The taste was pretty spectacular too – it reminded me of eating mashed banana with top-of-the-milk as a child… (They don’t make nostalgia like they used to.)

 Although the main flavour is definitely banana, the blueberries do add a certain extra fruitiness, as well as their gorgeous purple colour.
-I’m sure you could make this with fresh blueberries, if you don’t have a giant sack of frozen ones stashed away (like I do).
+I’m sure you could make this with fresh blueberries, if you don’t have a giant sack of frozen ones stashed away.

 - 1 egg